MiloMT/MovieMaestro/README.md

 ![Application Architecture Diagram](./Resources/ApplicationArchitectureDiagram1.png)

 In the frontend, React handles the user interface rendering.
 HTML, CSS, JavaScript which are fundamental web technologies are used to structure the UI(HTML), style(CSS), and add interactivity(JavaScript).
 Netlify is well-suited for hosting frontend applications.
+So we have chosen Netlify as the hosting service for the frontend.

 The front end uses filters and state to construct URLs for fetch requests to the TMDB API which in turn sends back movie details related to the filters that were applied by the user.

 Vite helps in the development workflow by fast build times and a modern development experience.

 In the backend, Node.js with Express.js handle incoming requests from the frontend.
 Mongoose can be used to define schemas and models for our MongoDB data.
 It can facilitate interactions with data stored in MongoDB.
 Render offers hosting for static and dynamic web applications, along with managed backgroud jobs.
+So we have chosen Render as the hosting service for the backend.

 In the database, MongoDB stores and manage application data, such as user information.
 Atlas is a fully managed cloud database service for MongoDB.
+So we have chosen Atlas as the hosting service for the database.

 ## R4	User Stories
 User stories can help us define features of our application, by creating user stories we can turn our problems into real life examples and use this to implement usable features.
 As our application will have un-registered and registered users, the needs can be defined differently.
 The use of the user stories will greatly assist when writing our appliction.
 They will be used to look back on throughout the process to make sure our features are being implemented in the way we want them and for usability.